danielyinanc/algorithms/README.md

 - Coin Change: An exponential time complexity O(2^N) with O(1) space complexity
 ### Greedy
 - Coin Change: A linear time and space complexity of O(n) where n is unique coin values.
 However note that greedy algorithm does NOT result in optimal coin values for certain coin values such as 6 or 7.
+- Minimum Absolute Difference: Taken from HackerRank challenge of the same name (2).
+It involves sorting hence n*log(n) + iterative looping over values which is n hence n+n*log(n) ~ n*log(n) for large n.
+- MarksCakeWalk: Taken from HackerRank challenge of the same name (3).
+It involves sorting hence n*log(n) + iterative looping over values which is n hence n+n*log(n) ~ n*log(n) for large n.

 ### Dynamic Programming
 - Coin Change: A linear time complexity O(n) with several space complexity implementations.
     * dynamicCoinChange has time and space complexity of O(a*k) where a is the amount and k is the number of coins